CalliEve/telexide/README.md

 #### Planned:
 - [ ] webhook based update handling
-- [ ] choosing what you want from the lib sing feature flags
+- [ ] choosing what you want from the lib using feature flags
 - [ ] subscribe to non-message events using command (or similar) framework
     - [ ] run command on receiving an inline query or answer to one
     - [ ] run command on receiving a poll that matches your requirements